-One of the issues for complementarians that egalitarians do not face is the range of positions held under the banner.
+One of the issues facing complementarians with which egalitarians do not have to wrestle is the range of positions held under the banner.
 Egalitarians, by and large, argue that whatever men can do at home or in the church, so can women and vice versa.
-Complementarians wants to argue that God makes a distinction between the sexes and thus gives them different roles/functions.
-The questions that complementarians then face are, a) what is the distinction and b) what is the scope of its affect on male-female relations.
+Complementarians want to argue that God makes a distinction between the sexes and thus gives them different roles/functions.
+The questions that complementarians then face are: a) what is the distinction and b) what is the scope of its effect on male-female relations.

 As far as I can see, there seem to be four broad complementarian positions:

 - The distinction between the sexes is absolute.
 Thus, man is considered the head of woman in any setting.
 Therefore, women are not permitted to hold any position of teaching or authority over a man in any setting.

 - The distinction between the sexes is specific to marriage and the church.
 Thus, a husband is head of his wife but not all women.
 The elders of a church are heads over their church family, but not all people in general.
 However, teaching from scripture is inherently authoritative as pertaining the church.
 Therefore, women can hold positions of authority in any setting outside of the formal gathering of the church and the family home but the teaching of scripture to mixed sex groups is prohibited for women in any setting.

 - The distinction between the sexes is specific to marriage and the church.
 Thus, a husband is head of his wife but not all women.
 The elders of a church are over their church family, but not all people in general.
 Only teaching in the gathered church is considered inherently authoratative.
 Therefore, women can hold positions of authority in any setting outside of the formal gathering of the church and the family home and may teach in any setting outside the formal gathering of the church.